Winston Wong: Career

-Support for trade agreements Between Taiwan-NAFTA/United States

-As an entrepreneur, Wong has long been a vocal supporter for increased levels of trade cooperation between Taiwan and the West, and free trade agreements in general.
-On 26 February 2012, Forbes featured an OP/ED written by Wong in which he discussed, “A Free Trade Agenda For the U.S. and Taiwan”.
-The premise of the article being that despite global exports totaling $274 billion in 2010, Taiwan has had difficulty establishing a footprint in substantial global trade agreements.
-Because of Taiwan’s complex diplomatic relations, it has had trouble entering substantial trade pacts with the economic powerhouses of the United States and North American Free Trade Agreement.
+Wang has been a visiting scholar at the University of California, Berkeley, and Imperial College London.

 Moon Regan TransAntarctic Expedition sponsorship

 In June 2010, Wong agreed to be the main sponsor of the Moon-Regan Trans-Antarctic expedition led by Andrew Regan and Andrew Moon.
 The Expedition will travel 3,600 miles across Antarctica, from Patriot Hills on the west coast to the South Pole, heading north from there through the Trans-Antarctic Mountain Range, down the Leverett Glacier and across the Ross Ice Shelf to the coast at McMurdo.

 The expedition has partnered with Imperial College London to carry out a wide range of scientific objectives.
 The team is travelling in three vehicles across Antarctica, including two mobile laboratories and the Winston Wong Bio-Inspired Ice Vehicle (WWBIV).
 The WWBIV will be the first bio-fuelled vehicle on Antarctica to endeavor to reach the Geographic South Pole.

+Personal life

+Wong's former wife, Anita, was British Chinese; they married in 1975.